Street Trading is defined as the selling or offering for sale of any article in the street.

 You do not need Street Trading consent if you are:

-If you are trading on private land you may not need a consent.
+if you are trading on private land you may not need consent.
 To confirm the situation you are advised to contact us.
-The landowner may need planning permission and you are advised to contact the Council's Planning Office.
+The landowner may need planning permission and you are advised to contact the council's Planning Office

 A pedlar is defined as someone who travels and trades on foot, going from town to town or house to house selling goods or offering their skills in handicrafts.
 A pedlar must hold a certificate granted by a chief constable.
 It cannot be issued to anyone under 17 years.
 It is valid for one year and applies throughout the UK.